skema-dev/skema-go/README.md

 # Skema-Go
 Skema-Go is a Golang framework to simplify gRPC development by integrating various opensource components for best practice.
+[SkemaBuild](https://github.com/skema-dev/skemabuild) is the official boilerplate toolkit to generate Skema-Go gRPC service code from protocol buffers.
+We would recommend skema-go users using the toolkit to generate initial code to make your life easier :).

 ## Highlight Features
 - [grpcmux](https://github.com/skema-dev/skema-go/tree/main/grpcmux):